deliveryhero/pipeline/README.md

 [![Build Status](https://travis-ci.org/deliveryhero/pipeline.svg?branch=master)](https://travis-ci.org/deliveryhero/pipeline)

-Pipeline is a go library that helps you build piplines without worrying about channel management and concurrency.
+Pipeline is a go library that helps you build pipelines without worrying about channel management and concurrency.
 It contains common fan-in and fan-out operations as well as useful utility funcs for batch processing and scaling.

 If you have another common use case you would like to see covered by this package, please [open a feature request](https://github.com/deliveryhero/pipeline/issues).